 Validate the HANA Large Instance unit(s)

-The second step after you receive the HANA Large Instance and establish access and connectivity to the instances, is to register the OS of the instance with your OS provider.
-This step includes registering your SUSE Linux OS in an instance of SUSE SMT that's deployed in a VM in Azure.
+Register the OS of the instance with your OS provider.
+This step includes registering your SUSE Linux OS in an instance of the SUSE Subscription Management Tool (SMT) that's deployed in a VM in Azure.

-The HANA Large Instance unit can connect to this SMT instance.
+The HANA Large Instance can connect to this SMT instance.
 (For more information, see How to set up SMT server for SUSE Linux).
-Alternatively, your Red Hat OS needs to be registered with the Red Hat Subscription Manager that you need to connect to.
+If you're using a Red Hat OS, it needs to be registered with the Red Hat Subscription Manager that you'll connect to.
 For more information, see the remarks in What is SAP HANA on Azure (Large Instances)?.

-This step is necessary for patching the OS, which is the responsibility of the customer.
-For SUSE, find the documentation for installing and configuring SMT on this page about SMT installation.
+This step is necessary for patching the OS, which is your responsibility.
+For SUSE, see the documentation on installing and configuring SMT.

-The third step is to check for new patches and fixes of the specific OS release/version.
-Verify that the patch level of the HANA Large Instance is in the latest state.
-There might be cases where the latest patches aren't included.
-After taking over a HANA Large Instance unit, it's mandatory to check whether patches need to be applied.
+Check for new patches and fixes of the specific OS release/version.
+Verify that the HANA Large Instance has the latest patches.
+Sometimes the latest patches aren't included, so be sure to check.

-The fourth step is to check out the relevant SAP notes for installing and configuring SAP HANA on the specific OS release/version.
-Due to changing recommendations or changes to SAP notes or configurations that are dependent on individual installation scenarios, Microsoft won't always be able to configure a HANA Large Instance unit perfectly.
+Check the relevant SAP notes for installing and configuring SAP HANA on the specific OS release/version.
+Microsoft won't always configure an HLI completely.
+Changing recommendations or changes to SAP notes or configurations dependent on individual scenarios may make it impossible.

 Specifically, check the following parameters and eventually adjust to: